mitsuba-renderer/enoki/docs/dynamic.rst

     }

-The ``packet()`` function is interesting because it returns an instance of a new type ``GPSRecord2<FloatP&>`` (note the ampersand) that was not discussed yet.
-Instead of directly storing data, all of its fields are references pointing to packets of data elsewhere in memory.
+The ``packet()`` function is interesting because it returns an instance of a new type ``GPSRecord2<FloatP&>`` that was not discussed yet (note the ampersand in the template argument).
+Instead of directly storing data, all of fields of a ``GPSRecord2<FloatP&>`` are references pointing to packets of data elsewhere in memory.
 In this case, overwriting a field of this structure of references will change the corresponding entry *of the dynamic array*.
 Conceptually, this looks as follows:

 .. image:: dynamic-03.svg
     :width: 600px